The Extreme Team

 Events Manager Arielle

 Arielle is the voice of all birthday parties and group events here at Extreme Air.
 If you have ever had a party here, you most likely have received a call from her to confirm it, and probably got side tracked and talked about perks to not hosting your child’s party at your house because it was a disaster last year, or just about life in general.
 Anything that has to do with booking parties or coordinating group events, Arielle is the go-to person.
 Arielle also helps maintain the facebook page, trains all party hosts, and overlooks everything that happens in the park.
-Arielle works feverishly and collaboratively with General Manager Jack to find new features and attractions to set our park apart from the rest.
-For example, she is the founder of our Inclusion Night which welcomes jumpers of all abilities, and accommodates any of their needs.
+Arielle works feverishly to find new features and attractions to set our park apart from the rest.
+She is the founder of our Inclusion Night which welcomes jumpers of all abilities, and accommodates any of their needs.
 You can always see her either at the front desk smiling or laughing as she awaits customers, popping around on the court, decorating and cleaning party rooms, or assisting in any way she can.

 Concessions Manager Drew